Ensono/amido.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an new feature for this project
+about: Suggest an idea for this project
-title: 'Feature: *name of your feature*'
+title: ''
-labels: kind/feature
+labels: ''
 assignees: ''

 ---